Arrested on August 24, 2012 for a bank robbery committed days prior and charged with this as well as participation in a revolutionary organization.

 In other words, the court decided that supposedly Theofilou (without being a member of the CCF or another organization) participated in the bank robbery on Paros Island in August 2012, but he was not the one who killed Dimitris Michas (the citizen who attempted to prevent the robbers’ escape).
 According to one of his defense lawyers, this is a decision taken on the basis of one and only indication (a controversial DNA sample on a hat which one of the robbers allegedly dropped).
 At least the imposition of life imprisonment was prevented, as he was not convicted of intentional manslaughter…

 Many facts of the case and evidence presented to the court argued in favor of his acquittal (e.g. none of the eyewitness recognized Theofilou during the trial).
 Nevertheless, as had happened in the case of anarchist prisoner Babis Tsilianidis, also in this proceeding the defendant was adjudged to be guilty solely on the basis of DNA, which was allegedly found on a mobile object.

 The court of first instance imposed: 16 years for abetting manslaughter, 15 years for committing robbery, 3 years for committing forgery, 2 years for carrying a firearm (plus a fine of 5,000 euros), and 2 years for accepting proceeds of crime; total: 38 years.
 The aggregate sentence is 25 years in prison.
 The comrade has the right to appeal against his conviction, but the appeal has no suspensive effect; that is, he must remain in prison until his next trial in the court of appeals (but in the meantime he can request that his prison sentence be suspended).

-In 2016, because the prosecution appealed, he will be tried again for the charges which he was acquitted of in the first trial (participation in the CCF and homicide).
+In Ferbuary 2016, because the prosecution appealed, a new trial started again for the charges which he was acquitted of in the first trial (participation in the CCF and homicide).